HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/inversion.md

 !!! note "Is the change AAGC to TTCG an inversion?"

-    No, an inversion would change AAGC to GCTT, its <b>reverse-complement</b>.
-TTCG is only the <b>complement</b> of AAGC.
+    No, an inversion would change AAGC to GCTT, its **reverse-complement**.
+TTCG is only the **complement** of AAGC.

 !!! note "Is the change AAGC to CGAA an inversion?"

-    No, an inversion would change AAGC to GCTT, its <b>reverse-complement</b>.
-CGAA is only the <b>reverse</b> of AAGC.<a name="dupinv"></a>
+    No, an inversion would change AAGC to GCTT, its **reverse-complement**.
+CGAA is only the **reverse** of AAGC.<a name="dupinv"></a>

 !!! note "Is it not better to describe the variant g.234_235ins123_234inv as g.123_234dupinv?"

-    The descriptions of duplications is regularly debated <i>"Why not remove the variant type "duplication" and describe all dups as "insertion", it will make the HGVS rules in total simpler</i>.
+    The descriptions of duplications is regularly debated *"Why not remove the variant type "duplication" and describe all dups as "insertion", it will make the HGVS rules in total simpler*.
 While we can not do this for historic reasons (duplications are in use since the beginning), we will restrict the use of "dup" as much as possible.
-Regarding a "<b>dupinv</b>" one could argue that an "inverted copy" is not "a copy inserted directly 3' of the original copy" and thus by definition this variant is not a duplication but an "insertion".
+Regarding a "**dupinv**" one could argue that an "inverted copy" is not "a copy inserted directly 3' of the original copy" and thus by definition this variant is not a duplication but an "insertion".
 Therefore the recommendation is to describe inverted duplication using the format g.122_123ins123_234inv or g.234_235ins123_234inv depending on whether the inverted copy is 5' or 3' of the original copy (reference sequence).